orome/crypto-enigma-py/README.rst

 Various `test versions`_ may be available for installation or issues review, but these also may not work as expected.

+Migration to Python 3 is underway on a [seperate branch](https://github.com/orome/crypto-enigma-py/tree/python3).

 .. |script| replace:: enigma.py